SirawitPai/SwapPai-movie-app/README.md

-# react-movie-app
+# SwapPai Movies App

-SwapPai Movies App
+*You can try using **SwapPai Movies App** to test add to cart.
+By selecting the movie you like or if you can't find the movie you like, you can type the name of the movie in the search box. on the right-hand side at the top.
+Have fun.*

-npm install
+> npm install

-npm i bootstrap@4.6.1
+> npm i bootstrap@4.6.1

-npm i react-bootstrap
+> npm i react-bootstrap

-npm start
+> npm start

 ![1636819027756](https://user-images.githubusercontent.com/71228820/141650495-c2a3a308-cb57-40a2-8924-48530eaed05c.jpg)